-Each title is described in detail in a formal, written class specification.
+Each class title is described in detail in a formal, written class specification.
 Classes which provide employees career advancement opportunities are grouped into promotional lines and described in series specifications.
-These documents are under periodic review and the revision to maintain most contemporary identification of duties, responsibilities, minimum requirements, knowledge, skills, and abilities.
+These documents are under periodic review and revision to maintain the most contemporary identification of duties, responsibilities, minimum requirements, knowledge, skills, and abilities.
 Updating of class specifications are necessary to assure that the most relevant and accurate information is used as a basis for test construction, position classification, and recruitment.
-In the development of new and revised class specifications, constituent universities/agencies and employees have an opportunity to provide input into the content of the class specifications.
+In the development of new and class specifications, revised universities/agencies constituent employees have and opportunity to provide input into the content of the class specifications.